 Segmentation can be a challenge, especially if your energy utility doesn’t have sufficient data to categorize customers.
 For example, it’s often difficult to identify the best industry segment for small business customers.

 To start the segmentation process, you should see what data you currently have and what data your systems team might be able to get.
 Your existing information can then be supplemented with self-segmentation.
-For example, Questline’s Power Your Business tool includes a landing page with content for 10 small business industries, including healthcare, manufacturing, restaurants and more.
-This tool allows the customer to segment themselves by selecting the industry their interests align with.

 With a self-segmentation tool, business customers can visit individual pages your energy utility has created for them with targeted industry content.
 We encourage energy utilities to personalize these pages, with content and program information, to drive participation with your local services.

 “The idea is you’re giving that industry a designated page to turn toward for updated content specifically for them and information that drives them back to your energy utility’s website to convert them to other programs,” Hansen says.
 Your energy utility would then have that customer’s account captured into their specific industry and interests.
 This creates an opportunity to start a dialog with these customers.

 A segmentation strategy and a content marketing strategy should join forces for maximum impact.
 These strategies should act as the backbone of your energy utility’s digital communications strategy with customers.